10 Things to Do in Dubai in June

 Sunset at Dubai Marina| ©Oiva Eskola

-Late in the day you can book a cruise along the 7-kilometer, palm-lined Dubai Marina and watch the sunset from any of its terraces.
-This lively and picturesque coastal area is a must-see in summer, where you will see a multitude of luxurious yachts resting in its emerald waters.
-If you feel like sailing, you can do so by booking a cruise through the Dubai Marina.
+At the end of the day, you can book a cruise along the 7-kilometer Dubai Marina, surrounded by palm trees, and watch the sunset from any of its terraces.
+This lively and picturesque coastal area is a must-see in summer, where you'll see a multitude of luxury yachts resting in its emerald waters.
+If you feel like sailing, you can do so by booking a cruise along Dubai Marina.

-Summer is also one of the best times to ride a bicycle (avoiding the middle of the day) and finish the day, after pedaling, with a dinner at one of the restaurants overlooking the marina.
-Another option for the more intrepid is to ride the XLine, the largest urban zip line in the world, and get a bird's eye view of the city.
+Summer is also one of the best times to go cycling (avoiding the middle of the day) and end the day, after pedaling, with dinner at one of the restaurants overlooking the marina.
+Another option for the more adventurous is to hop on the XLine, the world's largest urban zip line, and see the city from a bird's eye view.
 Ready, set...
 Go!

-6. Savor a picnic dinner in the desert dunes
+6. Enjoy a picnic dinner in the desert dunes

 Visiting the dunes of Dubai| ©Nacho Pintos